a23labs/pyexcel-docker/README.md

-PyExcel-Docker is a docker version of the popular [PyExcel] (https://github.com/pyexcel/pyexcel).
+PyExcel-Docker is a docker version of the popular PyExcel (https://github.com/pyexcel/pyexcel) Application

  Assumptions include:
 1. You are proficient in Python